When should I use the Ad Revenue Calculator?

 Is this a Google AdSense earnings calculator?

 It estimates the same kind of basic traffic math people often ask about for AdSense-style ads, but it is not connected to Google AdSense, not approved by Google, and not a promise of real earnings.
-Real reports can change because of invalid traffic, ad demand, country mix, policies, fill rate, and seasonality.
+Real reports can change because of invalid traffic, ad demand, country mix, policies, fill rate, revenue share, and seasonality.

 Does the site save my finance inputs?